 Returning after enrollment in BSU courses, with attendance elsewhere in between

-If you attended BSU, then stepped away and enrolled at another college or university (or several), you may not need to reapply to BSU.
-However, we do require that you request official transcripts from any school(s) you’ve attended in the meantime, so that we may transfer the credits you’ve earned.
+If you attended BSU, then stepped away and enrolled at another college or university (or several), you will need to re-apply to BSU.
+We require that you request official transcripts from any school(s) you’ve attended in the meantime, so that we may transfer the credits you’ve earned.
 Having these documents on file is also required for financial aid verification.
 If we do not receive these transcripts, your financial aid eligibility and/or enrollment eligibility may be compromised.

 Returning after being admitted, without BSU enrollment

-If you were admitted previously, but did not attend the term indicated on your application, your admission status may change.
+If you were admitted previously, but did not attend the term indicated on your application, your admission status will change.
 Here are the most common situations and tips for moving forward:

-An application (and the admitted student status) is good for up to one year after the term for which a student applies.
-For example, if you are admitted for a Spring 2022 start, your application and admission status is valid through Spring 2023, but not Summer 2023 or later.
-We will retain submitted college and high school transcripts for up to five years from the time of admission for students who do not enroll, so reapplying should be quick and cost-free.
+An application (and the admitted student status) is good for the term for which a student applies.
+We will retain submitted college and high school transcripts and other documents for up to five years from the time of admission for students who do not enroll, so being re-admitted should be quick and cost-free in most situations.

 Returning after academic and/or financial aid suspension

-Logging in to eServices (see the top part of this page) should inform you of any active holds on your account that would prevent a successful return.
+Your eServices Dashboard (see the top part of this page on how to login) should inform you of any active holds on your account that would prevent a successful return.
 The two most common holds are for academic suspension and financial aid suspension.
-In many cases, a new application to BSU is not needed.
-However, you will need to submit one or both of the following petitions:
+In most cases, a new application to BSU is not needed.
+Instead, you will need to submit one or both of the following petitions: